Morse code: Speed in words per minute

-where: T is the unit time, or dit duration in milliseconds, and W is the speed in wpm.
+where:  T  is the unit time, or dit duration in milliseconds, and  W  is the speed in WPM.

 High-speed telegraphy contests are held; according to the Guinness Book of Records in June 2005 at the International Amateur Radio Union's 6th World Championship in High Speed Telegraphy in Primorsko, Bulgaria, Andrei Bindasov of Belarus transmitted 230 Morse code marks of mixed text in one minute.

 Farnsworth speed

 Sometimes, especially while teaching Morse code, the timing rules above are changed so two different speeds are used: A character speed and a text speed.
 The character speed is how fast each individual letter is sent.
 The text speed is how fast the entire message is sent.
-For example, individual characters may be sent at a 13 words-per-minute rate, but the intercharacter and interword gaps may be lengthened so the word rate is only 5 words per minute.
+For example, individual characters may be sent at a 13 words-per-minute rate, but the intercharacter and interword gaps may be lengthened so the word rate is only 5 WPM.

 Using different character and text speeds is, in fact, a common practice, and is used in the Farnsworth method of learning Morse code.